Beauden Barrett looks set to return after Japan stint

 “Although it’s far away, it’s nice to have clarity in what I’m doing and I think this change, for a short period of time, will do me and my family good.
 Playing in Japan is going to be an awesome experience and I’m ready to embrace their beautiful culture.
 I can’t wait to meet all the Kobe fans at the games and connect with everyone.”

-Former Highlanders flanker Shannon Frizell is another All Black who could return to New Zealand shores.
+Former Highlanders flanker Shannon Frizell is another All Black that could return to New Zealand shores.